nmeum/insomnia/README.md

 already running in the background and if the user already joined the `#hii` channel.

+## Input Configuration

+Since version 1.0.0 input uses readline instead of linenoise.
+By default readline completions are displayed above the input current line which is somewhat useless in one-line terminals.
+Fortunately, readline also supports menu completions (cycling through all available completions).
+Additionally, readline performs line wrapping by default which doesn't work in one-line terminals either instead horizontal scrolling has to be explicitly activated.
+Therefore, creating a `~/.inputrc` with the following content is recommended for using input with insomnia:

+	"\t": menu-complete
+	set horizontal-scroll-mode on

 ## License

 This program is free software: you can redistribute it and/or modify it